godotengine/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 .. image:: img/nodes_and_scenes_01_empty_editor.png

 In an empty scene, the Scene dock on the left shows several options to add a root node quickly.
-"2D Scene" adds a Node2D node, "3D Scene" adds a Spatial node, and "User Interface" adds a Control node.
+"2D Scene" adds a Node2D node, "3D Scene" adds a Node3D node, and "User Interface" adds a Control node.
 These presets are here for convenience; they are not mandatory.
 "Other Node" lets you select any node to be the root node.
 In an empty scene, "Other Node" is equivalent to pressing